Coronavirus (COVID-19) - latest information and advice

 - To learn about the government response visit www.gov.uk/coronavirus

 - Please visit the Children and Family Health Surrey website for all updates on 0-19 services

 Visiting Caterham Dene Ward

-Select the tiles below to download some useful resources:
+Select the tiles below to download

 COVID-19, also known as coronavirus, is a new virus that can affect your lungs and airways.
 Novel coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan City, China.
 The 2019 novel coronavirus has been spreading since it was first reported in December 2019.